Why the ACLU Flip-Flopped on Vaccine Mandates

 The limited vaccine mandates adopted during the H1N1 epidemic pale in comparison with the directives popping up now in response to the far more dangerous COVID-19 crisis.
 At the time of the ACLU’s 2009 statement, about 1,500 Americans had died from the H1N1 virus, compared with the approximately 650,000 who have died from COVID-19 as of this writing.
 Governments and private businesses are requiring COVID-19 vaccinations for their employees, universities are mandating them for their students, and cities are telling their residents that if they want to eat inside a restaurant or attend pretty much any indoor entertainment event, they too must get vaccinated.
 Critics of the mandates and other orders issued in the name of public health have flooded the courts with lawsuits, challenging the policies on civil-liberties grounds.
 Some have asked the ACLU for help.
 But the century-old organization most famous for taking up this cause—civil liberties is actually its middle name—has instead joined the other side.

 The ACLU has not signed on to any of the major challenges to vaccine requirements this year, and its highest-profile litigation has come not in opposition to public-health regulations but in defense of them: In South Carolina, the group is challenging a state law banning school mask mandates, saying it violates the Americans With Disabilities Act by discriminating against students who are susceptible to severe illness from COVID-19.
 Republican leaders in other states, including Florida and Texas, have also acted to ban mask and vaccine mandates; Democratic officials, by contrast, have endorsed stricter restrictions and requirements to combat the pandemic.
-The debate has become more and more vitriolic: Local conservative candidates have threatened school-board members, and in Arizona, the police were summoned after a group of protesters reportedly threatened to zip-tie a principal who had enforced his school’s COVID-19 quarantine policy.
+The debate has become more and more vitriolic: Local conservative candidates have threatened school-board members, and in Arizona, the police were summoned after a group of protesters reportedly threatened to zip-tie a principal who had enforced her school’s COVID-19 quarantine policy.

 The ACLU’s initial reaction to the idea of COVID-vaccine mandates was skepticism.
 In a piece published in March, the senior policy analyst Jay Stanley warned that “there’s a lot that can go wrong” with vaccine passports, citing the potential for privacy abuses and lack of universal access associated with forcing people to provide digital proof of their immunization.
 But last week, the organization endorsed vaccine requirements, adopting the argument that mandatory inoculations against COVID-19 “further civil liberties” by protecting the most vulnerable.
 “We see no civil liberties problem with requiring Covid-19 vaccines in most circumstances,” wrote David Cole, the ACLU’s legal director, and Daniel Mach, the director of its program on freedom of religion and belief.